bonsai-rx/docs/articles/reactive-selectmany.md

 ### Related Operators

-Use [`CreateObservable`](xref:Bonsai.Reactive.CreateObservable) instead to create separate higher-order observable sequences.
+Use [`CreateObservable`](xref:Bonsai.Reactive.CreateObservable) instead to create higher-order observable sequences without merging or subscribing to them.